The Third Men: The Strange, High-Pressure Work of Presidential Interpreters

 “When you come in as a new president, you’re sometimes dealing with a leader who’s been in office for 10 or 20 years, who has been visited by other American presidents before,” says Harry Obst, who translated for seven U.S. presidents.
 Obst, a German native who eventually led the State Department’s Office of Language Services, is the author of a book about his own experiences and the art of interpretation.

 The interpreters, however, are career State Department staffers, who often bring years of experience to a summit.
-Obst said that Lyndon Johnson, who ascended to the president suddenly when John F. Kennedy was killed, was particularly eager to tap interpreters’ wisdom.
+Obst said that Lyndon Johnson, who ascended to the presidency suddenly when John F. Kennedy was killed, was particularly eager to tap interpreters’ wisdom.

 “Johnson would caucus with me before the meeting, and he would say, ‘Look, do you know this person?
 What is he like?
 Is he devious?
-Is he straightforward? is it best to raise a subject straight on or fish around it a bit?’”
+Is he straightforward?
+Is it best to raise a subject straight on or fish around it a bit?’”
 Obst says.

 By the time an interpreter gets into a room with the president and a foreign leader, he or she brings in more than simply past meetings.
 The first, essential foundation is a wide range of general knowledge.
 White House interpreters are provided by the Office of Language Services, which tests would-be interpreters on general knowledge.